 • Link to full details about each field/data element/domain

 As mentioned above there are many transactions that allow you to maintain the data within SAP tables but what if you want to add data directly to a database.
-There are two ways to do this, the first method is manually via transactions such as SM30, SE16, SE80 etc. and the second method is via ABAP code inserted into a program or report.
+There are two ways to do this, the first method is manual via transactions such as SM30, SE16, SE80 etc. and the second method is via ABAP code inserted into a program or report.